chennisden/dennisc.net/README.md

     because I like to also write my stuff in markdown.
 - We also render the list of pages in `RenderPagesList.ts`.
+- Finally, we use `mdx-bundler` to convert pages into JSX and render them.